skwp/dotfiles/README.md

  * `,f` - instantly Find definition of class (must have exuberant ctags installed)
  * `,F` - same as `,f` but in a vertical split
- * `,,f` - jump to Method.
-Same as vim's built in jump to tag, but much more aware of ruby bang_methods! and method.invocations!
- * `,,F` - same as `,,f` but in a vertical split
  * `,gf` or `Ctrl-f` - same as vim normal gf (go to file), but in a vertical split (works with file.rb:123 line numbers also)
  * `gF` - standard vim mapping, here for completeness (go to file at line number)
  * `K` - GitGrep the current word under the cursor and show results in quickfix window